-Last summer we told you about the R22 phase out and with warmer temperatures approaching, Service Experts Heating & Air Conditioning wanted to remind you of your courses of action.
+We told you last summer about the R22 phase out and with warmer temperatures approaching, Service Experts Heating & Air Conditioning wanted to remind you of your courses of action.

 If you have an AC system installed prior to 2010, it likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfy.
-The United States EPA began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.
+The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.

-The cost of R22 is rising because of the decreasing supply, and won’t be available for use at all by 2020.
+The cost of R22 is increasing because of the decreasing supply, and won’t be accessible for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your AC equipment was produced after January 2010, the R22 refrigerant phase-out probably won’t affect you.
+If your AC equipment was produced after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
 However, if your air conditioning system was made before January 2010, you have a couple options:

 1) Invest in an upgraded, more environmentally-friendly system, which can use the approved air conditioner refrigerant.

 2) Call an HVAC company to replace the parts in your current air conditioning system to help make it compatible with approved air conditioner refrigerant.
-However, this is not recommended because it could invalidate your warranty(ies).
+Keep in mind, this is not recommended because it could invalidate your warranty(ies).